HaakonME/moodle-booktool_importepub/README.md

 ## Credits

-This code is based on the Lucimoo Moodle plugin by Haakon Meland Eriksen (cf. https://moodle.org/plugins/booktool_importepub).
+This code is based on the Lucimoo Moodle plugin by Mikael Ylikoski (cf. https://moodle.org/plugins/booktool_importepub).